 Hazard class Category Effect Ref.
-16.3 Acute toxicity - dermal - Limit test, rabbit, 24 hours contact, 2,000 mg/kg body weight - no lethality.
-Based on available data, the classification criteria are not met.
-(2) Acute toxicity- inhalation - No acute toxicity by inhalation observed.
-Based on available data, the classification criteria are not met.
-(9) Acute toxicity - oral - No indication of oral toxicity from studies with cement kiln dust.
-Based on available data, the classification criteria are not met.
-Literature survey Skin corrosion/ irritation 2 Cement in contact with wet skin may cause thickening, cracking or fissuring of the skin.
+16.3 Acute toxicity - dermal Limit test, rabbit, 24 hours contact, 2,000 mg/kg body weight - no lethality.
+(2) Based on available data, the classification criteria are not met.
+Acute toxicity- inhalation - No acute toxicity by inhalation observed.
+(9) Based on available data, the classification criteria are not met.
+Acute toxicity - oral - No indication of oral toxicity from studies with cement kiln dust.
+Literature survey Based on available data, the classification criteria are not met.
+Skin corrosion/ 2 Cement in contact with wet skin may cause thickening, (2) irritation cracking or fissuring of the skin.
 Prolonged contact in combination with abrasion may cause severe burns.
-(2) Human ex- perience Serious eye dama- ge/irritation 1 Portland cement clinker caused a mixed picture of corneal effects and the calculated irritation index was 128.
+Human ex- perience Serious eye dama- ge/irritation 1 Portland cement clinker caused a mixed picture of corneal effects and the calculated irritation index was 128.
 Common cements contain varying quantities of Portland cement clinker, fly ash, blast furnace slag, gypsum, natural pozzolans, burnt shale, silica fume and limestone.
 Direct contact with cement may cause corneal damage by mechanical stress, immediate or delayed irritation or inflammation.
-Direct contact by larger amounts of dry cement or splashes of wet cement may cause effects ranging from moderate eye irritation (e.g. conjunctivitis or blepharitis) to chemical burns and blindness.
-(10), (11) Skin sensitisation - Some individuals may develop eczema upon exposure to wet cement dust, caused either by the high pH which induces irritant contact dermatitis after prolonged contact, or by an immunological reaction to soluble Cr (VI) which elicits allergic contact dermatitis.
+Direct contact by larger amounts of dry cement or splashes of wet cement may cause effects ranging from moderate eye irritation (e.g. conjunctivitis or blepharitis) to chemical (10), (11)

+burns and blindness. wet cement dust, contact duces irritant contact by an immunological its allergic contact of a variety of forms of matitis and is a contact contact and is a contact contains as long as the me chromate reduction Some individuals may develop eczema upon exposure to wet cement dust, caused either by the high pH which induces irritant contact dermatitis after prolonged contact, or by an immunological reaction to soluble Cr (VI) which elicits allergic contact dermatitis.
 The response may appear in a variety of forms ranging from a mild rash to severe dermatitis and is a combination of those two mechanisms.
-If the cement contains a soluble Cr (VI) reducing agent and (3), (4)

-as long as the mentioned period of effectiveness of the chromate reduction is not exceeded, a sensitising effect is not expected [Reference (3)].
-Respiratory sensitisation There is no indication of sensitisation of the respiratory system.
+If the cement contains a soluble Cr (VI) reducing agent and as long as the mentioned period of effectiveness of the chromate reduction is not exceeded, a sensitising effect is not expected [Reference (3)].
+(3), (4) Respiratory sensitisation There is no indication of sensitisation of the respiratory system.
 Based on available data, the classification criteria are not met.
 (1) Germ cell mutagenicity - No indication.
 Based on available data, the classification criteria are not met.
 (12), (13) Carcinogenicity - No causal association has been established between Portland cement exposure and cancer.
-(1) Reproductive toxicity - Based on available data, the classification criteria are not met.
+(1) Reproductive toxicity • Based on available data, the classification criteria are not met.
 No evidence from human experience STOT-single exposure 3 Cement dust may irritate the throat and respiratory tract.
 Coughing, sneezing, and shortness of breath may occur following exposures in excess of occupational exposure limits.
-(1) Overall, the pattern of evidence clearly indicates that occu- pational exposure to cement dust has produced deficits in respiratory function.
+Overall, the pattern of evidence clearly indicates that occupational exposure to cement dust has produced deficits in respiratory function.
 However, evidence available at the present time is insufficient to establish with any confidence the dose-response relationship for these effects.
-STOT-repeated exposure - There is an indication of COPD.
+(1) STOT-repeated exposure - There is an indication of COPD.
 The effects are acute and due to high exposures.
 No chronic effects or effects at low concentration have been observed.
-(15) Based on available data, the classification criteria are not met.
-Aspiration hazard - Not applicable as cements are not used as an aerosol.
+Based on available data, the classification criteria are not met.
+(15) Aspiration hazard - Not applicable as cements are not used as an aerosol.